juhi10071998/juhi10071998.github.io/_teaching/2014-spring-teaching-1.md

 I would love to develop systems that belong in:

 * The problem of recommendation amuses me particularly.
-I am curious to learn more about how companies like Amazon and Airbnb store data of millions of customers efficiently and provide instant recommendations.
+I am curious to learn more about how companies like Amazon, Netflix, Airbnb store data of millions of customers efficiently and provide instant recommendations.
 I have been exploring the application of Graph Neural networks to understand the various challenges in the domain.
 * Developing scalable computational language models utilizing large-scale user generated text on social media platforms:
     * I believe that social media platforms such as Reddit and Twitter, rich ecological sources of human interactions, can offer large volumes of unbiased conversations that can be summarized using NLP.
 They can help form targeted messaging and mitigation strategies, especially during crises and public health emergencies.